 other learning platforms and communication tools), to effectively

 share course content, communicate with students and evaluate their

 - Evaluate student achievement of curricular

-- Maintain communication with the program director regarding any
+- Maintain communication with the program director and faculty

 Special Instructions to the Applicant

 Applications must include a letter of interest indicating your